 The number of credits that a student must take to meet the requirements for an academic major generally ranges between 28 and 36, depending on the major.
+No academic major will require more than 36 credits.
+Exceptions to the 36 credit requirement are majors needing an increased load in order to fulfill outside accreditation requirements and interdisciplinary majors.
+These credit hours do not include cognate requirements, and may or may not include the full credit load for practicums, internships, Northwestern College senior seminars, or student teaching.
 All majors must require students to take a minimum of 12 credits of 300-level or above courses, excluding cognates.